 Tamarind Nutritional Benefits

-Tamarind pulp is rich in non starch polysaccharides, the dietary fiber like gums, hemicelluloses, mucilage, pectin and tannins.
+Tamarind pulp is rich in non-starch polysaccharides, the dietary fibre like gums, hemicelluloses, mucilage, pectin and tannins.

 It is rich in tartaric acid which is a very powerful antioxidant.

-Tamarind contains many volatile phytochemicals like limonene, geramol, safrole, cinnamic acid, pyrazine, methyl salicylate and alkylthiazoles
+Tamarind contains many volatile phytochemicals like limonene, geraniol, safrole, cinnamic acid, pyrazine, methyl salicylate and alkylthiazoles

 It is a good source of various minerals like potassium, copper, calcium, iron, selenium, zinc and magnesium.

 Tamarind also contains very good amounts of vitamins of the B complex group like thiamine and niacin and some amounts of pyridoxine.
 It also contains some vitamin A.

 Most parts of the tamarind tree are medicinal and offer various health benefits to us.
 The seeds, fruit pulp, leaves, flowers, bark all have medicinal uses.